Superannuation As a Small Business Owner: Everything You Need To Know

 - Many super funds have a life insurance policy, covering TDP, death, and income protection.
 However, you need to look at the cost and what your employees will be getting.

 - Does the fund offer any extra benefits?
 There are many funds that offer benefits, such as educational seminars.
-You may also want to make sure that the super fund that you choose has a good website and customer service for your employees that may have questions.
+You may also want to make sure that the small business super fund that you choose has a good website and customer service for your employees that may have questions.

 Offering a choice of funds.